natebrennand/cpp_collections/TUTORIAL.md

   - [Mapping function](#mapping-function)
 - [Conclusion](#youre-done)

-We will begin with a swift introduction to C++ Collections.
+We begin with a swift introduction to C++ Collections.
 Our goal is to show the main elements of this library as quickly as possible.
 Rather than getting caught up in details, rules, exceptions - we want to allow users to make useful programs as quickly as possible.

-Unlike the standard design documentation which provides a list of all methods available and their uses, we may prefer brevity over depth.
+Unlike the standard design documentation, which provides a list of all methods available and their uses, we prefer brevity over depth here.
-This is completely intentional, but due to documentation provided, more experienced programmers can use our design document to cement their understanding of C++ Collections.
+This is completely intentional, and we encourage more experienced programmers to refer to our design document to cement their understanding of C++ Collections.

 ## Getting Started

-In order to run C++ Collections, [download][repo_download] and `#include collections.` for the Collection class (here forth referred to as Collection with a capital 'C') or `#include streams.h` for the Stream class (here forth referred to as Stream with a capital 'S').
+In order to run C++ Collections, [download][repo_download] and `#include cpp_collections.h`.

-Once you've installed and added the appropriate libraries, you can then start by creating an either Collection or Stream object.
+You can then start by creating either a Collection or a Stream object.
 The difference between a Collection and a Stream object is:

 - Collections are traditional functional abstractions on lists are used to define finite lists.
-- Streams are self-referential lazily-evaluated data structures which allow the storage of the head and a pointer to a function which returns another stream.
+- Streams are self-referential lazily-evaluated data structures that allow for the definition of infinite lists.

 ## Creating Collections

-(We can assume that we are using namespace `std` for all examples.)
+(We assume that we are using namespace `std` for all examples.)

-The Collection is used to represent a finite list which allows a number of functions outside of STL to be called on it.
+The Collection is used to represent a finite list.
+Let's create an empty one.
-To create a Collection, use the *auto* keyword for the type and create an empty collection.

 ```cpp
 auto empty_collection = Collection<int>();
 ```

-With this empty collection we have a number of member functions.
+With this empty collection we can demonstrate a number of member functions.
 Let's call the `size()` method.

 ```cpp